Why Is My Aircon Vibrating?

 Treating this as only a mounting issue can miss the moving part causing vibration.

-3. High Vibration Linked to Unstable Operation
+3. High Vibration Linked To Unstable Operation

 - Vibration becomes much stronger with restart attempts or unstable running.